Tribunals of inquiry

 Examples of tribunals that have been set up

-Some of the tribunals that have been set up in include:
+The tribunals that have been set up in since 1990 are:

 Powers of tribunals of inquiry

-To carry out the investigation, the tribunal is given certain powers, including the power to hold public or private hearings.
-The Oireachtas may decide that any tribunal that it sets up shall be invested with the powers set out in the Tribunals of Inquiry (Evidence) Act 1921 to 2004.
+To carry out the investigation, the tribunal has certain powers, including the power to hold public or private hearings.
+The Oireachtas may decide that any tribunal that it sets up shall be invested with the powers set out in the Tribunals of Inquiry (Evidence) Acts 1921 to 2011.

 This Act provides that a tribunal can make orders to force witnesses to attend and give evidence.
 It also allows the tribunal to apply to the High Court if a person refuses to give evidence or is in contempt of the tribunal.